 - is in, or going to be in, a manual filing system that is highly structured so that information about you can be easily retrieved

 - is in most health, educational, social service, or housing records; or

 - is other information held by a public authority?

 If you feel we have withheld some of your personal information, we recommend you contact us with your concern.
 Make sure you state the information you think is being withheld.

-If you have contacted us and still believe some of your personal information is being withheld, please contact the Information Commissioner’s Office via their live chat service or call their helpline on 0303 123 1113.
+If you have contacted us and still believe some of your personal information is being withheld, or you are unhappy with how we have used your data please contact the Information Commissioner’s Office via their live chat service or call their helpline on 0303 123 1113.